I have always loved Street art.

 What to expect:

 Below you will find a map, a list of artwork and a gallery of images to help you identify what you’re looking for.
-Not ALL public art in the area is included on this map so you will probably find more as you go.
-To aid you in your quest, I have included the title and artist, where I could find it.
+Not ALL public art in the area is included on this map so you will probably find more as you explore, I know I always do.
+To aid you in your quest, I have included a reference photo as well as the title and artist, of each piece where I could find it.
 I have also tried to include the corresponding Instagram handle and/or website link, where available.

 On this map I have marked the approximate locations for each piece to give you a rough idea of where to look.
 You should expect to walk roughly 2 miles on foot over a flat terrain.
 You should also expect this tour to take anywhere from 45 minutes to about an hour and a half to complete, depending on how you fast you go.
 Additionally, I would recommend using Google maps to help locate each item, particularly if you are unfamiliar with the area.